rrios4/roofing-webapp/README.md

 ![The Roofing App v2.2 Schema](public/images/app-v2.2-erd-sketch.png)

 These tables will play in a role of gathering the invoices, quotes, quote request, images, documents into one place.
-This way we can created multiple invoices for one project and later down the line we can track expense based by a project instead of just using the invoice for the hub for a job.
+This way we can create multiple invoices for one project and later down the line we can track expense based by a project instead of just using the invoice for the hub for a job.

 Below is the code that you must run in the "SQL Editor" section in you project in [Supabase](https://app.supabase.com) by copying it and running that code.
 (Note that this also includes triggers and functions that have been creating during the development of the app.)